-Imagine a team of six horses moving this 18-pounder field gun and guess how far down the length of this room the horses would stand.

-As far back as the Irish Republic flag

-As far back as 'The Irish Wars' panel

-Hints: The horses worked in pairs - three pairs of two horses.Each pair took up about three metres in length.The first pair overlapped half of the pole attached to the field gun.Look at the photograph on the label 'Machinery of War' to see a train of wagons pulled by horses.
+As you finish each activity in these two galleries - Add a horseshoe to the box under the topics that describe the work the horses are doing.
+12 Horses Moved Field Guns Imagine a team of six horses moving this 18-pounder field gun (the first huge object) and guess how far down the length of this room the horses would stand. s As far back as the Irish Republic flag As far back as 'The Irish Wars' panel All the way back to the end wall Hints: The horses worked in pairs - three pairs of two horses.
+Each pair took up about three metres in length.
+The first pair overlapped half of the pole attached to the field gun.
+Look at the photograph on the label 'Machinery of War' to see a train of wagons pulled by horses.
 Draught-horses In the First World War hundreds of thousands of horses were used to move guns and supplies.